cu-mkp/dyngleyfamily-editioncrafter-data/README.md

 ## Trinity College Cambridge MS O.8.35

 Information about the manuscript, including a list of its contents and information on provenance, is available in the library's [James Catalogue Online](https://mss-cat.trin.cam.ac.uk/Manuscript/O.8.35).
-The IIIF manifest for the digital images of the manuscript are here: [https://mss-cat.trin.cam.ac.uk/Manuscript/O.8.35/manifest.json](https://mss-cat.trin.cam.ac.uk/Manuscript/O.8.35/manifest.json).
+The IIIF manifest for the digital images of the manuscript is linked here: [https://mss-cat.trin.cam.ac.uk/Manuscript/O.8.35/manifest.json](https://mss-cat.trin.cam.ac.uk/Manuscript/O.8.35/manifest.json).

 ## editioncrafter-data